C20

 How to Fix / Troubleshooting

-Safety first: Power off the robot before inspecting sensors.
+Safety first: Power off the robot before inspecting the sensors.

 - Inspect for impact damage: Check the robot's body, especially around the bumper and top turret, for signs of drops or collisions.

-- Rebuild map: After reset, create a new map in a clear environment to allow sensors to recalibrate.
+- Rebuild map: After a reset, create a new map in a clear environment to allow the sensors to recalibrate.

-- If C20 remains: Physical misalignment or internal sensor failure is likely.
-Correcting this requires opening the robot and adjusting or replacing sensor modules, which should be done by a technician.
+- If C20 persists: Physical misalignment or internal sensor failure is likely.
+Correcting this requires opening the robot and adjusting or replacing sensor modules, which should be performed by a technician.

 Advertisements